Getting started with a new project can be a daunting task.

 #1 Fund a Roth IRA

-A Roth IRA is a type of retirement account that comes with significant tax advantages.
+A Roth IRA is a type of retirement account with significant tax advantages.

-It’s also a super simple way to start investing and maximizing your chances of early retirement (whatever that looks like for you).
+It's also a super simple way to start investing and maximize your chances of early retirement (whatever that looks like for you).

 - You can invest in whatever you want; index funds, individual stocks, bonds, anything!